Florida Domestic Violence Attorneys

 The Florida legislature has singled out domestic violence for special treatment compared to other crimes.
 The State Attorneys develop special domestic violence units or assign prosecutors to specialize in the prosecution of domestic violence cases.
 The state has adopted a “pro-prosecution” policy toward criminal law enforcement of injunctions in the hope that longer and more severe sentences will better protect victims of domestic violence.
 Alleged perpetrators can be sentenced to mandatory minimum jail sentences and be thrown out of their homes, and also denied bail while their cases are pending.

 Domestic violence is a real and serious problem that can traumatize victims and their families.
 At the same time, merely being accused of or arrested for domestic violence can seriously impact the alleged perpetrator even before they have had their day in court.
-If you’ve been accused of domestic violence in Florida, the criminal defense attorneys at Meldon Law can look at your case, advise you of your best options, and fiercely advocate on your behalf to get the best result available.
+If you’ve been accused of domestic violence, the Florida domestic violence attorneys at Meldon Law can look at your case, advise you of your best options, and fiercely advocate on your behalf to get the best result available.

 How Is Domestic Violence Defined in Florida Law?